 In 1817, Captain William Douglas Campbell selected a position on a hill with impressive views and began constructing a cottage of stone floors and clay bricks.
 This was the humble beginnings of what would eventually become the grand Harrington Park Homestead.

 Over the course of two decades, the homestead passed through many different owners, and Campbell’s cottage grew into its present form.
-Today it stands as an impressive Georgian style home with a double story central section, single storey wings and two glass pyramid roofed rooms on the easterly side.
+Today it stands as an impressive Georgian-style home with a double storey central section, single storey wings and two glass pyramid roofed rooms on the easterly side.
 There is an elegant verandah designed in a Victorian style with terracotta coloured tiles, cast iron posts and filigree detailing.